 Another reason your page might be crawled currently not indexed is that it doesn’t match the intent behind any query.
 This means your content isn’t aligned with Google’s perceived understanding of the intent behind that query.

-In this case, Google determined the page isn’t relevant for the search query and it doesn’t match the intent of the user search.
+In this case, Google determined the page wasn’t relevant for the search query, and it didn’t match the intent of the user search.

-As an example, if you were to try and rank for “SEO tools” the majority of the results are going to be for actual SEO tools.
+For example, if you were to try and rank for “SEO tools,” most of the results would be for actual SEO tools.

-Now if you do a search for the “best SEO tools”, the ranking articles on the SERPs will now be informational or comparison articles that talk about the best SEO tools on the market.
+Now, if you search for the “best SEO tools,” the ranking articles on the SERPs will be informational or comparison articles about the best SEO tools on the market.

 They’ll be either one (or a mix) of the following 5